AindreaAjax/ML_Introduction/Statistics/05_Probability_distribution_functions_PDFs.md

 - λ: The mean rate of occurrence of events i.e, the expected number of events per time interval.

-The probability of getting x events in a fixed interval is given by the following formula:
+The probability of getting $x$ number of occurence/events in a fixed interval is given by the following formula:

 $$P(X = x) = \frac{\lambda^x e^{-\lambda}}{x!}
 $$